jamespfennell/texcraft/README.md

 # Texcraft

 Texcraft is a project to create an LLVM-style infrastructure for building TeX engines and distributions.
-The goals of the project include:
+Goals:

 - Creating modern reimplementations of existing TeX distributions (TeX, pdfTeX, XeTeX, etc.) with a focus on modularity and code reuse.

-- Enabling direct integration of TeX engines with things like IDEs and webservices.
+- Enabling direct integration of TeX engines with IDEs, webservices, and JavaScript (using WASM).

 - Providing a framework for building new TeX engines with novel features (new page breaking algorithms, support for different font formats, etc.).

-Initial implemention work has focused on the core internal APIs (commands, variables, state)
+Initial implemention work has focused on the core internal APIs (commands, variables, state),
-    and the expansion primitives.
+    expansion primitives, and performance.

 ## Trying it out